Nadine-Schmitt/bachelorThesis-nadischm/README.md

 2. The word embeddings algorithm play a central role, in particular better embeddings are generally produced by skipgram.

 ### FastText
-When training the embeddings with other algorithms (FastText) no other trend can be derived (see [ResultFastText.xlsx](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Results/Results_FastText.xlsx)for more details).
+When training the embeddings with other algorithms (FastText) no other trend can be derived (see [ResultFastText.xlsx](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Results/Results_FastText.xlsx) for more details).

 ### Other languages
 Entity annotation has also no impact on word related tasks, when training the embeddings with other languages, expect from the Spain and French language.
 Better performance is also for other languages reached with entity embeddings on the entity task and in constrast to the English models also for the best models better performance on the entity task is reached by the entity embeddings.
 [Results_German.xlsx](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Results/Results_German.xlsx), [Results_Italian.xlsx](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Results/Results_Italian.xlsx), [Results_Spanish.xlsx](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Results/Results_Spanish.xlsx) and [Results_French.xlsx](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Results/Results_French.xlsx) give more details.